nbry/forleti-be/README.md

 - **Configurable Environment Settings**

-	Developers can write different configuration settings for different environments in separated .conf files.
+	Developers can write different configuration settings for different environments in separated .cfg files.
 I wrote separate configurations for development, testing, and production environments.

 - **Modular design (with packages and Flask Blueprints)**